skeptycal/ApplySyntax/docs/usage.md

 ```

 ### First Line Rule
 First line rule allows you to check if the first line of the files content matches a given regex.
+The pattern is matched against the beginning of the line (there is an implicit `^`).

 ```js
 {"first_line": "^<\\?xml"},